Milnor-type invariants for surface-links and cut-diagrams: Chen homomorphisms and Chen-Milnor presentations for cut-diagrams

-We note that we have the following seemingly weaker form of Lemma \ref{lem3}, with an infinite number of commutator relations.
-This version shall however be useful on several occasions. \begin{prop} For all $q\geq1$, the group $N_qG(\UU)$ has the following presentation
+We have the following seemingly weaker form of Lemma \ref{lem3}, with an infinite number of commutator relations.
+This version shall however be useful. \begin{prop} For all $q\geq1$, the group $N_qG(\UU)$ has the following presentation

 \end{prop}